justinknguyen/Pi-Guide/Pi-Guide/NGINX.md

 ## Prerequisites

-If you have Pi-Hole installed, you will need to change the port as diyHue will now need to use the default port (80).
+If you have Pi-Hole installed, you will need to change the port as this will now need to use the default port (80).

 1. Go to:
    ```